control-toolbox/OptimalControl.jl/docs/src/application-mri-saturation.md

 And then plot again the solution.
 We can see that the first bang arc permits to reach the horizontal singular line $z=\gamma/2\delta$ which is depicted with a dashed line.
 The second bang arc is very short which explains why it is not well captured.
-We should refine the grid around this bang arc to capture it well.
+We may refine the grid around this bang arc to capture it well but in the following we propose to use an indirect method to refine this approximation.

 ```@example main
 spin_plot(direct_sol; size=(700, 350))
 ```

-We extract now the useful information from the direct solution to provide an initial guess for the indirect method in the following part.
+We extract now the useful information from the direct solution to provide an initial guess for the indirect method.
 For instance, we need the initial costate together with the switching times between bang and sinular arcs and the final time.

 ```@example main